sudhanshuagarwal06/ckad/doc/notes.md

+# Important Points

 ## Understanding Kubernetes Service Naming
 In a Kubernetes cluster, services are identified using fully qualified domain names (FQDNs).
 For example, the FQDN `dev.svc.cluster.local` refers to a service named `dev` that is running in the `default` namespace.
 The general format for an FQDN in Kubernetes is: <service>.<namespace>.svc.cluster.local
 This naming convention allows for easy service discovery within the cluster using the internal Kubernetes DNS system.

 ## Imperative Commands in Kubernetes
 While most interactions with Kubernetes are done declaratively through resource definition files, imperative commands can be very useful for quick, one-time tasks and for generating templates for resource definitions.
 This can save you significant time, especially during exams or when you need to prototype quickly.

 ### Helpful Options
 When using imperative commands, two options can enhance your workflow:

-- `--dry-run=client`: This option allows you to test your command without actually creating the resource.
+- **--dry-run=client**: This option allows you to test your command without actually creating the resource.
 It verifies whether the resource can be created and checks the correctness of your command.

-- `-o yaml`: This option outputs the resource definition in YAML format, which is the standard format for Kubernetes resource definitions.
+- **-o yaml**: This option outputs the resource definition in YAML format, which is the standard format for Kubernetes resource definitions.

 ### Generating Resource Definitions
 You can combine these options with Linux output redirection to quickly generate a resource definition file.
 This approach allows you to create a template that you can modify as needed, rather than starting from scratch.

 ### Example Command
 To create a YAML definition for an Nginx pod without actually deploying it, you can use the following command:

 ```bash